 Her lifestyle and family

 According to the tradition of Mongolian and Kazakh people, they teach children life lessons through homeschooling.
-And the children have to study those lessons at the young age while they are helping daily work stuffs.
+And the children have to study those lessons at a young age while they are helping daily work stuff.
 For instance, girls started to learn sewing their own clothes.
 Kazakh women make embroidery decoration for her home and it is so colorful and beautiful.
 As this tradition, Aishol-pan, do the same.
 She sews her own clothes and home decoration too.
 As a little girl in Mongolia, Aisholpan dreamt of flying an eagle like her Dad.
 No malls, no Shake Shacks.
 Nope.
 Just mountains, tents, gers, and goats.
 Aisholpan was born into a Kazakh family of nomad herders going back 12 generations.
 To supplement their income, Kazakh herders have a side career: training golden eagle chicks to hunt fox and game.